 2011 saw the release of his first album of new songs in 20 years and a return to full time recording and touring.
 In reviewing it for Country Update Pat Drummond called it "a stunning new CD.
 In the context of a long and illustrious career this is a very special album.... for one of Australia's most influential country/folk legends."

 Mike took to the road again in 2011 playing concerts across the country to standing ovations.
 As a performer he just seems to get better with time and it is a tribute to his talent that many in his audiences have been coming to see him sing for well over 40 years.
 Then, 40 years after Song and Danceman hit the charts he released Dancing In The Rain.
 Produced by Matt Fell it includes a wonderful remake of his original hit and a collection of new songs as compelling as any he has written.
-Indeed many have said it is the best collection of songs he has ever recorded.
+Indeed many said at the time that it may be the best collection of songs he has ever recorded.

 2015 saw him return for the first time in many years to the US where he has concluded a new publishing deal and played one of the largest regional acoustic conferences in Iowa to very enthusiastic reviews.
 He went back in 2016, to play the Folk Alliance International Conference in Kansas City where he was an official showcase artist.
 2,500 delegates gathered from all over the world and it is very likely that he will receive invitations to play festivals in Canada and the US in 2017.
 A return to Ireland is also scheduled after he played a concert in a small pub just out of Cork in August of 2016 and blew away an audience who knew nothing of his music or reputation.